lijianweizhuwei/CMPT886/project/index.md

 src="https://github.com/lijianweizhuwei/CMPT886/blob/master/image/SelectionDAG.png"/></div>
 </body>

+LLVM uses a SelectionDAG-based instruction selector, which translates the LLVM IR code to target machine instructions.
+We focus on SelectionDAG LegalizeTypes Phase
 Our project aims to handle arbitrary SIMD instruction set, we plan to introduce a new method for handling arbitrary vectors with a combination of type legalization technology and the SWAR technology.

 As there're many partitioning available for the SIMD register, the operation of typical vectors such as i8, i16 are well supported.
 Efficient implementations rarely support the arbitrary vectors (oddballs), though they're allowed by the LLVM grammer.